 "Why the Hell isn't this on DVD yet?"
 Volume 2

-SO FINE (1981 WB) Starring Ryan O'Neal, Jack Warden, Richard Kiel, Mariangela Melato, Fred Gwynne.
+SO FINE (1981 WB) Starring Ryan O'Neal, Jack Warden, Richard Kiel, Mariangela Melato, Fred Gwynne, Mike Kellin, David Rounds, Irving Metzman, Angela Pietropinto, Tony Sirico.
 Written and directed by Andrew Bergman.

-Sidesplitting comedy written and directed (his debut) by Bergman (THE IN-LAWS) and starring Ryan O'Neal and Jack Warden (USED CARS).
-SO FINE always reminds me of those two films, both among my favorites of a rich late 1970's/early 1980's period for outrageous comedy.
-Like USED CARS, this film features Jack Warden at his most quotable and profane, and features a former MUNSTERS star playing a key, authoritative supporting role.
-And like THE IN-LAWS, this film has Bergman's wacky touch and he takes you in unexpected directions from beginning to end.
+Sidesplittingly funny comedy written and directed (his debut) by Bergman (THE IN-LAWS) and starring Ryan O'Neal and Jack Warden (USED CARS).
+While not quite at the level of either (which is no indictment--we're talking about two of the greatest comedies ever made) SO FINE reminds me of both.
+Like USED CARS, this film features Jack Warden at his most quotable and profane and also features a former Munster playing a key, authoritative supporting role.
+And like THE IN-LAWS, this film has Andrew Bergman taking you to unexpected places from beginning to end.

-Ryan O'Neal, an experienced straight man for screwball craziness, is a professor up for tenure at his small university who is kidnapped by goons working for 7'2" loan shark Richard Kiel.
-Kiel is owed six figures (seven with vigorish) by O'Neal's dad, failing dress designer Jack Warden, and wants "new blood" within Fine Fashions in the person of O'Neal, who knows nothing about the dress business.
-To complicate matters, Mr. Eddie's trophy wife (hilarious Mariangela Melato) falls for Ryan at first sight, subtly telling him "I f**k around" as soon as Kiel is out of earshot.
+Ryan O'Neal, an experienced straight man for screwball insanity, is a professor up for tenure at his small university who is kidnapped by goons working for 7'2" loan shark Richard Kiel.
+Kiel is owed six figures (seven with vigorish) by O'Neal's dad, failing dress designer Jack Warden, and wants "new blood" within Fine Fashions in the person of O'Neal, who knows nothing about the fashion biz.
+To complicate matters, Kiel's trophy wife Mariangela Melato falls for Ryan at first sight, subtly letting him know this ("I f**k around") as soon as Kiel is out of earshot.

-As noted above, Warden is every bit as hilarious as he was as Roy L. Fuchs in USED CARS, but most of the really good lines are either his or Melato's, as opposed to Zemeckis' film, where the funniest lines were more evenly distributed.
+As noted above, Warden is every bit as hilarious as he'd been in USED CARS, but most of the really good lines are either his or Melato's, as opposed to Zemeckis' film, where the funniest lines were more widely distributed.
 And while the film is consistently funny, it does lose some steam during the too-silly opera finale ("a sudden burst of surrealism!").
-These are minor gripes though.
+Nevertheless, Kiel as a "tragic giant" Otello is a jaw dropping sight despite the hit-and-miss subtitles translating for us as he and Melato sing out their differences.

-Ryan O'Neal's charmed life at the box office had come to an end by the early 1980's, and SO FINE had disappointing returns in September 1981.
-Still, it is a very underrated and funny film, every bit as funny as Bergman's later THE FRESHMAN and O'Neal's WHAT'S UP DOC?, and is worthy of release and rediscovery on DVD.
+Ryan O'Neal's charmed life at the box office had come to an end by the early 1980's, and SO FINE had disappointing returns in the fall of 1981.
+It's still a very underrated film, every bit as funny as Bergman's THE FRESHMAN and even a solid competitor for O'Neal's WHAT'S UP DOC?.
+Highly worthy of release and rediscovery on DVD.

 So, why isn't this on DVD yet?

-Ryan O'Neal isn't the biggest name these days; the film did poorly in initial release.
+Ryan O'Neal isn't the biggest name these days (MALIBU'S MOST WANTED, anyone?); the film did poorly during its initial release.

 Almost all of Bergman's other films are available on DVD and this one should be too.